 Mollusks & Crustaceans

 The possession limit is six lobsters per person.
-No person shall possess any lobster with eggs attached or from which eggs have been removed or any female lobster with a v-notched tail, as illustrated above.
+No person shall possess any lobster with eggs attached or from which eggs have been removed or any female lobster with a v-notched tail, as illustrated below.

 The use of spears, gigs, gaffs or other penetrating devices as a method of capture for lobsters is prohibited.
 A recreational lobster pot license is required to use pots or traps to capture lobsters.
 For details call (609) 748-2020.
 Lobsters taken recreationally may not be sold or offered for sale.

 - Crabs may be taken recreationally with hand lines, manually operated collapsible traps or scoop nets without a license.
 A non-commercial crab pot license is required for the use of not more than two non-collapsible Chesapeake-style crab pots or two trot lines to harvest crabs.
 See Shellfish and Crab Information for the non-commercial crab pot license information.

 - It is illegal to harvest or possess more than one bushel of crabs per day per person or offer for sale any crabs without having in your possession a valid commercial crabbing license.